 WE Charity’s vision for sustainable change is reflected in everything we do—and our fundraising model is no exception.
 By honouring every donation, from creative coin collections led by students to corporate partnerships, we have an industry-leading policy of financial responsibility that ensures all contributions are spent effectively, to create meaningful change.

-Please note that the following financial information related to the operations of WE Charity in the UK.
+Please note that the following financial information relates to the operations of WE Charity in the UK.

-WE Charity spends, on average, 18% of annual funds initiating and supporting international development programmes.
+WE Charity in the UK spends, on average, 24% of annual funds initiating and supporting international development programmes.
 The organisation has been widely recognised for its sustainable, scalable development model called WE Villages.
 International project expenses include direct cash and in-kind contributions.

 Direct funding is often spent on building schools, providing water programmes or paying for a community garden to ensure children have healthy food to eat at lunch.
 The development programmes are administered on a multi-year basis and include programme development, capacity building as well as specific capital investments in the communities.
 WE Charity’s international work would not be possible without critical in-kind contributions, the majority of which are medical and school supplies collected, distributed and administered according to our development model.

-Approximately 10% of annual funding is spent on non-project-related costs associated with the management of the organisation, including human resources functions, accounting and office supplies.
-On average, approximately 76% of annual funding supports domestic programming, from WE Schools campaigns to educational resources, working with young people, schools, families and corporations.
+Approximately 13% of annual funding is spent on non-project-related costs associated with the management of the organisation, including human resources functions, accounting, and office premises and supplies.
+On average, approximately 63% of annual funding supports domestic programming, from WE Schools campaigns to educational resources, working with young people, schools, families and corporations.